 Best Beef Recipes is an Amazon Associate.
 We receive compensation for purchases made through affiliate links.

 My Smoked Beef Short Ribs are richly flavorful and so juicy.
-They're easy to prep and cook to fall-off-the-bone tender perfection!
+They're easy to prep and cook to fall off-the-bone tender perfection!
+This will be your new favorite short rib recipe!

 You could say beef short ribs are a specialty of mine.
 I've made them in the oven, in the Instant Pot, in the slow cooker, on the grill... and in the smoker!